patrick-rush/game-of-life/README.md

 ![alt text](README-assets/image.png)

-<div>John Horton Conway's Game of Life is a cellular automaton that visualizes the evolution of state within a system.
+<div>John Horton Conway's Game of Life (aka Life) is a cellular automaton that visualizes the evolution of state within a system.

 The rules are as follows: